 Trimester one focuses on the basics of audio and music production.
 Students will focus on signal flow, recording basics and mixing techniques to then apply to two major recording projects.

-In trimester two, students will focus on music business and live sound.
+In the second part of the course, students will focus on music business and live sound.
 They will be required to create contracts for bands, develop themselves as a freelancer, and setup and mix live sound for music and PA.

-The third trimester focuses on sound to picture.
+The forth term focuses on sound to picture.
 Students will learn how sound has played a pivotal role in cinema and will be required to complete three sound to picture projects looking at Automated Dialogue Replacement (ADR), Foley and SFX, and sound designs.

-The Diploma of Music Industry (Sound Production) Course operates for one year over three 14-week trimesters.
+The Diploma of Music Industry (Sound Production) Course operates for one year over four terms.

 This course involves both scheduled classroom-learning activities and simulated industry-based training and assessment.
 The program is delivered using trainer-led, face-to-face learning in a classroom setting, combined with recording studio practical tasks and self-paced study.
 The course will provide learners with skills and knowledge required to further their abilities and career opportunities in the areas of Music and Sound Production.

 Training is delivered in a face-to-face classroom based delivery (three days a week) which is trainer led, combined with self-paced learning.
 Students will also need to prepare work in their own time in response to assessment tasks.
 These include scenario responses, projects, observations, portfolio responses, research tasks and presentation activities.
 Written learning activities will reinforce theoretical knowledge and skills will be practised in the studio where learning will be placed into context.